frenck/spook/documentation/integrations/input_number.md

 <br><br>

 The input number {term}`helper` in {term}`Home Assistant` allows the user to define values that can be controlled via the frontend and can be used within conditions of an {term}`automation <automation>`.
-The frontend can display a slider, or a numeric input box.
+The frontend can display a slider or a numeric input box.
 Changes to the slider or numeric input box generate state events.
 These state events can be utilized as automation triggers as well.

 Spook adds some new services to the input number {term}`integration <integration>`, which allows you to set the value to the minimum or maximum value, and enhances the existing increase and decrease services by allowing them to increase/decrease the value by a given amount.